sd17fall/softdes.web/_notebooks/caching-and-decorators.md

-This has a direct impact on performance.
-Note the microseconds (µs) and milliseconds (ms) per loop, for each of the following argument values.
-500 ms is half a second, so it's getting pretty slow.
+This large number of calls has a direct affect on performance:

 ```python